decentespresso/de1app/documentation/decent_user_interface.md

 [themed widgets](https://tkdocs.com/tutorial/styles.html) were evaluated as possible solutions, but none seemed ideal for our needs.

 I also opted for building item/widget compound bundles in a very simple way: manipulate the **args** and wrap calls to create a  _facade_ .
 I considered other alternatives, like [overloading megawidgets](https://wiki.tcl-lang.org/page/Overloading+widgets), but that seemed to add unneeded complexity vs the simple design here, which is relatively easy to follow and still allows low-level access by client code to everything.
 Probably something like [snit](https://core.tcl-lang.org/tcllib/doc/tcllib-1-18/embedded/www/tcllib/files/modules/snit/snit.html) would have been a very good option, but I found it too late.

+Canvas-based new controls have their names prefixed by a "d" (**d**button, **d**slider, **d**checkbox, etc.) Currently they don't keep state internally, but depend on the global or namespace variable they reflect, and have all necessary parameters passed to them on the callbacks built at runtime when the are created and added to pages.
+This means that they are controlled indirectly by manipulating the variable, and there are no methods no modify their configuration (such as minimum and maximum values accepted) after creation.
+This shouldn't be hard to change in the future, if the need arises.

 It is highly recommended that code in skins and extensions use as little low-level Tk functionality as possible, and try to use DUI calls instead.
 This should make it much more future-proof.
 If you find needing to write code that tweaks how DUI makes things, please consider adding your extensions to the core DUI by making a GitHub Pull Request.